-Chilling Tales Of Traveling Ghosts And Phantom VehiclesFirst Published: December 6, 2018 Last updated: December 12th, 2018 Estimated Reading Time: 9 minutes
+Chilling Tales Of Traveling Ghosts And Phantom VehiclesFirst Published: December 6, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 9 minutes Posted in: Supernatural

 Most of us are likely familiar with the notion of the hauntings of certain locations.
 And, in extreme circumstances, a ghostly presence might even haunt a person or a family, moving with them when they try to escape their presence.
 However, perhaps less familiar are the tales of ghosts who seemingly travel and appear in various locations.
 And even more bizarre, but no less chilling, are the tales of phantom vehicles, themselves associated with paranormal and otherworldly behavior.

 What is perhaps more intriguing is that some of these paranormal incidents have connections to very down-to-earth, although dark conspiracies.
 And are likely cases of a local legend, in some cases engrained into the respective population, being exploited for all manner of reasons by the powers that be.
 Others, however, are genuine mysteries, with the most likely investigation to shed light on them being one of paranormal or supernatural considerations, although serious in nature with healthy skeptical reviews and critique as part of the process.

 Like other such wide-ranging topics, particularly ones with long, rich histories of accounts to draw from, this subject alone can fill multiple books and could have entire websites dedicated to them.
 What follows, then, is some of the most intriguing cases of these mysterious machine-like hauntings and spirits of those who wouldn’t complete their final, fatal journeys.
 It is almost certainly a subject we will visit again in the future.

 “Excuse Me!
 Have You Found My Briefcase?” – The Heathrow Hauntings!